Photos from shooting in downtown St. Louis show more of the gunmen sought by police

-UPDATED with statement from St. Louis courts spokesman about youth not charged in murder
+ST. LOUIS — Youths toting AR-15-style pistols are seen in surveillance images released Tuesday morning as police continue their search for more shooters in an attack Sunday at a downtown office building that killed one boy and injured 11 other teenagers.

-ST. LOUIS — Youths toting AR-15-style pistols are seen in surveillance images released Tuesday morning as police continue their search for more shooters in Sunday's attack at a downtown office building that killed one boy and injured 11 other teenagers.
+Police took into custody a 17-year-old boy who was carrying a handgun soon after the mass shooting, but the boy was released to a parent Monday.
+He was arrested on a “status offense,” which can include violations like truancy and curfew violations.

-Soon after the mass shooting, St. Louis police took into custody one 17-year-old boy who was carrying a handgun, but they are looking for others.
-Police released photos Tuesday of three suspects and one witness.
-The boy in custody hasn't been charged with the killing.
+In all, police released photos of three suspects and one witness on Tuesday.

 The images are from surveillance cameras inside the office building at 1409 Washington Avenue.
 The weapons are commonly called AR pistols, said police Sgt.
 Charles Wall.
 AR pistols can be fired with one hand like a typical handgun.